ofnode/of/README.md

 Difference
 ----------

 The only difference is that this project targets CMake build system and stores source code of some libraries on which openFrameworks depends locally with patches applied if needed.
+See [Architecture](https://github.com/ofnode/of/wiki/Architecture) wiki page for details.

 Step 1: Clone